Felipe VI

-Felipe ascended the throne on 19 June 2014 upon the abdication of his father.
-His reign has been marked by his dissolution of the Spanish Parliament in 2016 (so that new elections could be called), strong condemnation of the Catalonian independence referendum, the COVID-19 pandemic, and moves towards greater transparency in royal affairs.
-According to a poll conducted in 2020, Felipe has moderately high approval ratings.
+Felipe ascended the throne on 19 June 2014 following the abdication of his father.
+His reign has been marked by his condemnation of the 2017 Catalan independence referendum, which led to the 2017–2018 Spanish constitutional crisis, as well as the COVID-19 pandemic, and initiatives promoting greater transparency and modernization within the Spanish monarchy.
+According to a 2020 opinion poll, Felipe held moderately high approval ratings.
+His reign has also been characterized by a renewed emphasis on constitutional monarchy, ethical leadership, and a modern public image of the Spanish monarchy in the post-Franco era.